Christie celebrates Valentine's Day with lunch at White House

 What says romance more than a lunch date at the White House?

-New Jersey Governor Chris Christie and his wife, Mary Pat, lunched with President Trump at the White House this Valentine's Day.
-A White House senior official told NBC News that the governor and the president spoke by phone last week, resulting in an invitation to lunch.
+New Jersey Governor Chris Christie and his wife, Mary Pat, dined with President Trump at the White House this Valentine's Day.
+A White House senior official told NBC News that the governor and the president spoke by phone last week, resulting in an invitation to the White House.

 That Christie is back in the White House is notable considering his abrupt departure from the Trump team's transition efforts last November.